 Sometimes to give the vegetarian dish a little more protein, I will add sliced mushrooms.
 It’s actually quite delicious.

 If you don’t have access to Mexican crema you can use French crème fraîche, or mix a some regular sour cream with a little bit of heavy cream — the later makes the creamy texture richer.

 Another variation, depending on where you’re located is the type of corn to use.

 In Mexico we use white corn and it’s available fresh pretty much all year around.
 But you can use yellow corn instead, it’ll still be tasty just a little sweet.

-Regardless of the color you can use fresh corn for optimal freshness.
-Or you can use canned or frozen for super convenience.
-All options taste fantastic.
+Regardless of the color, see if you can use fresh corn kernels for optimal flavor and freshness.

 I don’t always add cheese to the dish.
 Though it tastes amazing with it, I’m not always in a mood for all that dairy.

-I’ve seen people mix the crema with cream cheese for a very decadent dish.
-I’ve never tried this so I can’t tell you about the taste.
+I’ve seen people mix the crema with cream cheese for a creamy sauce and very decadent dish.
+I’ve never tried this so I can’t tell you how it taste.